petermattia/petermattia/_posts/2017-10-14-kevin-bacon-and-wikipedia.markdown

 - It must link to a valid Wikipedia page - no in-page citations, external links, "meta" Wikipedia pages like
 [this one for pronunciation](https://en.wikipedia.org/wiki/Help:IPA/English), etc
-- The link can't be in parentheses, since these links typically refer to language links (see pages like [Science](https://en.wikipedia.org/wiki/Science) or [Egypt](https://en.wikipedia.org/wiki/Egypt))
+- The link can't be in parentheses, since these links typically reference language pages (see pages like [Science](https://en.wikipedia.org/wiki/Science) or [Egypt](https://en.wikipedia.org/wiki/Egypt))
 - The link can't be a previously referenced page, to avoid loops.
 If the first link has already been referenced, go to the second link, and so on.
 A par

-To learn web scraping and Python fundamentals, I developed code to automatically find the degree of seperation between a Wikipedia page and "philosophy".
+To learn web scraping and Python fundamentals, I wrote a script to automatically find the degree of seperation between a Wikipedia page and "philosophy".
 In this post, I share my results.
 Keep in mind I only search the English-language version of Wikipedia